-The increase in sales and marketing expenses was due primarily to an increase of \$3.1 million in employee costs (net of capitalized sales commissions), driven by a \$0.7 million impact related to headcount additions from the acquisition of FastPay and includes an increase in stock-based compensation of \$1.2 million.
-We experienced increases in marketing costs of \$1.4 million and travel expenses of \$0.5 million as events and sales-related travel increased compared to the low levels we experienced in 2021 due to the pandemic.
-We experienced increases in partner commissions of \$0.1 million as well as additional increases of \$0.4 million in consulting and other costs and \$0.3 million in software and maintenance.
+The increase in sales and marketing expenses in absolute terms was due primarily to an increase of \$2.8 million in employee costs (net of capitalized sales commissions), including an increase in stock-based compensation of \$1.0 million.
+We experienced increased travel expenses of \$0.3 million as events and sales-related travel increased compared to the low levels we experienced in 2021 due to the global COVID-19 pandemic.
+We also experienced increases in partner commissions of \$0.3 million as well as additional increases of \$0.3 million in IT infrastructure and software costs and \$0.2 million in recruiting expense.